junxit/us-congress-bills-117/metadata.md

 - 2021-04-15 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-04-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 16 (Roll no. 116). (text: 04/14/2021 CR H1769-1770)
 - 2021-04-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 400 - 16 (Roll no. 116).(text: 04/14/2021 CR H1769-1770)
+- 2021-04-19 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.